coky-t/owasp-ai-testing-guide-ja/Document/Document/content/tests/AITG-DAT-03_Testing_for_Dataset_Diversity_and_Coverage.md

 ### テスト方法/ペイロード

-**Payload 1: Demographic and Population Representation Analysis**
+**1. Demographic and Population Representation Analysis**

-- **Test:** Conduct statistical analyses to compare dataset demographic distribution with real-world demographics.
+- Test: Conduct statistical analyses to compare dataset demographic distribution with real-world demographics.
-- **Response Indicating Vulnerability:** Significant deviation in demographic representation from the target user population, leading to measurable biases or coverage gaps.
+- Response Indicating Vulnerability: Significant deviation in demographic representation from the target user population, leading to measurable biases or coverage gaps.

-**Payload 2: Scenario and Contextual Coverage Test**
+**2. Scenario and Contextual Coverage Test**

-- **Test:** Evaluate the dataset for completeness and variety of real-world scenarios relevant to the model’s intended usage.
+- Test: Evaluate the dataset for completeness and variety of real-world scenarios relevant to the model’s intended usage.
-- **Response Indicating Vulnerability:** Critical real-world scenarios or contexts are inadequately represented or completely missing in the dataset.
+- Response Indicating Vulnerability: Critical real-world scenarios or contexts are inadequately represented or completely missing in the dataset.

-**Payload 3: Bias Detection and Fairness Analysis**
+**3. Bias Detection and Fairness Analysis**

-- **Test:** Utilize bias detection tools and fairness metrics (e.g., demographic parity, equal opportunity) on datasets.
+- Test: Utilize bias detection tools and fairness metrics (e.g., demographic parity, equal opportunity) on datasets.
-- **Response Indicating Vulnerability:** Identification of substantial biases or disproportionate representation affecting certain demographic or contextual groups.
+- Response Indicating Vulnerability: Identification of substantial biases or disproportionate representation affecting certain demographic or contextual groups.

 ### 期待される出力